COSMOZONAS/cosmozonas.github.io/01-M. LINGUISTIC PROFILES/README.md

 3. How has your use of language changed over time?
 4. What do you hope for the future?

-### How to Create a language portrait:
+## 1.2.3 How to Create a language portrait:

 - Draw a body silhouette or use a pre-made one like the one on this [PDF](/01-M.%20LINGUISTIC%20PROFILES/language_portrait.pdf).
 You can also make a digital version of it, adding photos to the silouhette, as if it were a collage.

 - Choose colors, symbols and also words that represent your feelings or connections to the languages you know (for example, a person might use red to represent their native language, which they associate with warmth and passion, and place it around the heart area.Blue might be used for a second language that they associate with calmness and professionalism, perhaps placed around the head to signify intellectual use).

 - Place these elements on the silhouette in a way that reflects how you perceive these languages within yourself.
-For example, a language close to your heart might be placed on the chest area of the silhouette.

-Find some examples of language portraits [here.](https://www.bing.com/images/search?q=Language+Portrait+Template&form=HDRSC3&first=1)
+For example, a language close to your heart might be placed on the chest area of the silhouette.Find some examples of language portraits [here.](https://www.bing.com/images/search?q=Language+Portrait+Template&form=HDRSC3&first=1)

 - Be as visually clear as possible in your depictions, since you'll show this material to the other two students who do not know your speak your language.

-Keep your portrait and be ready to show it in the video-call sessions!
+- Keep your portrait and be ready to show it in the video-call sessions!